di-teach/supinfo_5lake_course/lessons/06-model-lifecycle/ReadMe.md

 ---

-## Prerequisites

-- Basic knowledge of Python programming.
-- Familiarity with machine learning concepts.
-- Understanding of Git and version control.
-- GitHub account.
-- Access to a Databricks workspace.

----

 ## Step 1: Set Up Version Control with Databricks Repos and GitHub

 **Objective**: Integrate your Databricks workspace with GitHub to manage code versioning.